 Add an AI Guardrails Rule to the Data Loss Prevention Policy

-AI guardrails rules operate within the data loss prevention policy to monitor prompts an responses exchanged with AI applications.
+AI guardrails rules operate within the data loss prevention policy to monitor prompts, responses, and files embedded in prompts exchanged with AI applications.
 The rules define what types of data to monitor, and whether content should be blocked or only monitored.

 Prerequisites